Optimal Blue / 2025

 Early on, there was real momentum behind a “five things to start your day” concept for the Market Intelligence tab.
 Curated news articles from industry publications, designed to make the dashboard a habitual morning touchpoint.
 The engagement logic was sound.

-The problems were practical.
+Product pushed back.
 Sourcing and approving content daily created an operational burden with no clear owner.
 Worse, selecting specific publications introduced bias risk.
 Whose reporting gets featured?
 Whose doesn’t?
 For a platform serving the entire mortgage industry, that was a liability.
+It was the right call.

-The economic calendar solved the same problem differently.
+The economic calendar, which came out of that feedback, solved the same problem differently.
 Important industry events, rate decisions, data releases.
 All presented as unbiased, factual information.
 Same daily relevance, none of the editorial risk.

 Read-only widgets for phase one